 Check out these other great ideas:

-Create Your Own Anti-Anxiety Kit from The Chaos and the Clutter also has some great advice from a mom who has a daughter dealing with Post Traumatic Stress Disorder (PTSD).
+Create Your Own Anti-Anxiety Kit – great advice from a mom whose daughter is dealing with Post Traumatic Stress Disorder (PTSD).

-This Calming Basket from The Way He Plays would be simple to make.
+This Calming Basket would be simple to make.

-Glittery Calm Down Bottles from Gift of Curiosity has instructions for the bottles along with a discussion of a “peace corner” that kids can use when they’re feeling upset/stressed out.
+Glittery Calm Down Bottles – instructions for the bottles along with a discussion of a “peace corner” that kids can use when they’re feeling upset or stressed out.

-I love this toy-themed Lego Calm Down Jar from Lemon Lime Adventures for lego lovers.
+I love this toy-themed Lego Calm Down Jar for Lego lovers.

-The trick is just to find the right timing – not too far in advance (or your child may lose some sleep!), but far enough that your child doesn’t feel like they’re being thrown to the dogs, so to speak!
+The trick is just to find the right timing – not too far in advance (or your child may lose some sleep!), but far enough ahead of time so that your child doesn’t feel like they’re being thrown to the dogs, so to speak!

 Here are some great posts on helping ease kids’ anxiety, before (and during) new situations:

-Home Made Picture Books to take to school or to keep when parents are away – from No Time For Flashcards.
+Home Made Picture Books to take to school or to keep when parents are away.

-Paper Plate Dream Catchers to catch bad dreams from Happy Hooligans.
+Paper Plate Dream Catchers to catch bad dreams.

 Wishing you calm seas,